khanmtariq45/todo/README.md

     text = paragraph.text.strip()
     if text:
         # First check for hyperlinks in the paragraph
+        if hasattr(paragraph, 'hyperlinks'):
             for hyperlink in paragraph.hyperlinks:
-            if hyperlink.address:
-                links.append((hyperlink.address, line_offset, "Hyperlink"))
+                if hyperlink and hasattr(hyperlink, 'address') and hyperlink.address: links.append((hyperlink.address, line_offset, "Hyperlink"))

         # Then check for URL-like text that might not be hyperlinked
         matches = URL_REGEX.findall(text)